 Westfield Health is a company limited by guarantee, so has no shareholders, but rather has Members of the Company.
 Members take part in supervising the performance of the Company and its directors, to protect the interests of the Company.
-The Company's Articles of Association prohibit Members from benefiting as a result of their membership; there are more than 10 Members so no individual Member is considered to hold undue influence over management.
+The Company's Articles of Association prohibit Members from benefiting as a result of their membership; as at 31st March there were 10 Members, each with an equal voting right, so no individual Member is considered to hold undue influence over management.

 The Board of Directors has overall responsibility for the direction and governance of Westfield Health.

-The Audit Committee is entirely non-executive in composition, and has no members in common with either the Remuneration Committee or the Nominations Committee.
+The Audit Committee is entirely non-executive in composition and has no members in common with either the Remuneration Committee or the Nominations Committee.
 Its role is to act as part of Westfield Health's "third line of defence", reviewing reports from internal and external audit.